tshepang/blog/content/a visit to Lesotho.md

     he had a two-way radio.
 -   The reception room was very stuffy...
 I wonder if the two ladies noticed.
 I didn't check if the windows were open.
 It must have been a result of some serious cost-saving.
-At least our room had that modern convenience.
 -   While waiting to check if a room is available, the lady openly asked some other worker to check if the room is clean.
 I asked what happens if it isn't, and she said she'd just send us away.
 Weird.